 Before its run at The Public, Venice premiered at the K.C.
 Rep, which starred Hamilton's Javier Munoz, where it was called "the next major American musical" by Time Magazine.

 While I haven't seen the show performed live, I've listened to the cast recording countless times(thanks, Molly Veh) and I have to say, it's brilliant.

 The show features music from not only hip-hop but also pop and stirring ballads.
 Don't get me wrong, I love Hamilton but you could make the argument that Venice, in some instances, is far superior.

 So will this fantastic show ever get a second look for a Broadway run?
 The fan in me is hopeful but being the realistic blogger, I think it would take this original cast to reunite to even be considered.
 With budgets being what they are nowadays, having a star-studded cast is more of a necessity than ever (just ask Great Comet)

 But I hope that in addition to Hamilton inspiring a new generation of performing artists, that it makes hip-hop musicals a more popular option for producers to bring to Broadway.
-In addition to adding diversity to our stages, it would introduce mainstream audiences to hip-hop artistry.

 Photo: Joan Marcus